dablelv/abbrs/README.md

 o = ["object"]
 sl = ["slice"]
 ```
 You may find the file format type is [TOML](https://github.com/toml-lang/toml).

-The purpose of this is to facilitate the quick translation of the above
- abbreviations into data structures in a wide variety of languages in the future if needed.
+The purpose of this is to facilitate the quick translation of the above abbreviations into data structures in a wide variety of languages in the future if needed.

 If you want to check your writing for toml compliance, you can use online tools https://toml-parser.com.

-# Common Abbreviation Rules
+# 2.Common Abbreviation Rules
 Common word abbreviation rules are as follows:
 - The first few or some letters of a word, such as addr (address) and asm (assembly);
 - Word syllable initials splicing, such as msg (message);